puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 For as long as we've had the words to tell their stories, witches and sorcerors have haunted the dark woods and holed up in the high towers of our fantasies.
 For all their guises, these beings are alike in one way: their ability to transcend the visible world and call on mysterious forces to work their will.

 Using Puppet, you can learn the ways of this strange power.
-If Elvium is a fantasy world, you can be its wizard.
-With only a few words, slay nefarious daemons, raise armies of Users, orchestrate services, and weave lasting enchantments to ensure that your will continues to be done as you kick back in your tower and have a cold potion.
+If Elvium is a fantasy world, you can be its wizard: with only a few words, slay nefarious daemons, raise armies of Users, orchestrate services, and weave lasting enchantments to ensure that your will continues to be done as you kick back in your tower and have a cold potion.

 <!--
 Maybe include a very brief "wow" example here?